 Bancorp's primary retirement plan is the 401(k) Profit Sharing Plan, which is available to salaried employees of Cathay Bank who have completed one month of service and have attained the age of 21.
 Participants can contribute up to 75% of their eligible compensation for the year (subject to Internal Revenue Code limits).
 Cathay Bank matches 100% on the first 5% of eligible compensation contributed per pay period.
 The vesting schedule for the matching contribution is 0% for less than two years of service, 25% after two years of service and from then on, at an increment of 25% each year until 100% is vested after five years of service.
+Effective October 1, 2021, the 401(k) Profit Sharing Plan was amended to shorten the vesting of matching contribution.
+For participants hired prior to the effective date, the matching contribution is 100% beginning the third year of service, and for participants hired after the effective date is 0% for less than three years of service and 100% vested thereafter.

-In addition, Cathay Bank maintains the Bank Employee Stock Ownership Plan (the "ESOP"), under which a participant's benefits consist of cash (or cash equivalents) and shares of our common stock allocated to the participant.
+In addition, Cathay Bank maintains the Bank Employee Stock Ownership Plan Trust, under which a participant's benefits consist of cash (or cash equivalents) and shares of our common stock allocated to the participant.
 We have not made contributions since 2004, and do not expect to make any contributions in the future.